How the HiPoint process is protecting our water quality and the problems that we see today.

 Economic benefit & nutrient reduction upgrades:

-Each project has a conservative $20 million saving or $2 dollars for every dollar spent.
-Other benefits that are not accounted for in this proposal, i.e., potassium removal, air quality, energy savings, repurposing 3 million gallons per year of recycled water for irrigation, and low annual O & M costs.
-There are 15,000 horses in South Florida alone if we built three Facilities to accommodate that amount of waste we can triple the numbers above saving over $90 Million a year from $30Million investment.
+Other benefits that are not accounted for in this proposal, i.e., potassium removal, air quality, energy savings, repurposing 3 million gallons per year of recycled water, and lowering annual O & M costs.
+There are 15,000 horses in South Florida and we would need to build three Facilities to accommodate that amount of waste.

 Non-point source pollution HiPoint